Management

 The best SEO is invisible.
 When technical SEO requirements are architected into the platform from the start, they don't generate ongoing tickets.
 They just work.

 Rendering strategy: Server-side rendering, static generation, and hydration choices made during initial architecture have SEO implications for years.
 Being present when these decisions are made prevents costly retrofitting later.
-See our JavaScript SEO guide for details on rendering approaches.
+See the JavaScript SEO guide for details on rendering approaches.

 Edge SEO: Moving SEO logic (redirects, canonicals, hreflang) to the edge layer can reduce engineering dependencies and enable faster iteration.
 This is an architectural decision that benefits from SEO input during platform planning.